boskiv/kt/README.md

 The templating available to you for files in the `templates` folder is using the gomplate cli tool, so visit [their docs](https://gomplate.hairyhenderson.ca/syntax/) for a list of templating functions available to you.

-On top of the gomplate functions, `kt` adds in the following additional power that is specific to creating Kubernetes manifest templates:
+On top of the gomplate functions, `kt` adds in the following additional power that is specific to creating templates:

 * Reference `datasource "config"` in a template to pull out the values that you specify in your `envs` files, eg `{{ $config := (datasource "config") }}` will give you a variable that you can access for env values using dot notation such as `{{ $config.envValue }}` where `envValue` is the YAML key in each of your `envs` files.
 * You are able to access all other template contents from a template using `gomplate`'s `file.Read` function. just specify the relative path from the root folder of the project as the relative path, eg `{{ file.Read "templates/mycomponent/config-map.yaml" }}` to access the contents of the `templates/mycomponent/config-map.yaml` file. _NOTE: To avoid circular dependencies and other issues, note that including any other template will be done without any template compilation - it is the raw file from disk._